AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 One technique used by most videogames that gives decent results and is relatively easy to implement is **shadow mapping**.
 Shadow mapping is not too difficult to understand, doesn't cost too much in performance and quite easily extends into more advanced algorithms (like [Omnidirectional Shadow Maps](https://learnopengl.com/Advanced-Lighting/Shadows/Point-Shadows) and [Cascaded Shadow Maps](https://learnopengl.com/Guest-Articles/2021/CSM)).

 **Shadow Mapping**

+The idea behind shadow mapping is quite simple: we render the scene from the light's point of view and everything we see from the light's perspective is lit and everything we can't see must be in shadow.
+Imagine a floor section with a large box between itself